-For 524A, Faculty will continue to review and use data, revise or change assessments to gain data specificity, to improve candidate learning and provide program improvement.
+For 524A, Faculty will review and use data and revise or change assessments to gain data specificity, in order to improve candidate learning and provide program improvement.

-- SLO 1: Faculty will assess specific content knowledge to enhance candidate learning in each SPED course.
-The essay prompts for the online posts were revised in SPED 5840, SPED 5870, and SPED 5890 to improve learning of content knowledge that aligns with the NAGC/CEC standards.
-Complementary revisions will be done in SPED 5830 and SPED 5860. - SLO 2: Candidates are demonstrating the ability to plan, implement, and assess curricula for students with gifts and talents.
-Additional assessment to gain specific analysis of candidates' learning knowledge and skills in differentiation will continue to be reviewed and revised. - SLO 3: Faculty will provide opportunities for candidate improvement of formal writing and communication with peers through increased opportunities in providing feedback and collaborating with other teachers and parents of students with gifts and talents.
-Candidates' improvement in teaching by applying information from organizations and publications from the field of gifted education will enhanced in other SPED courses instead of just the practicum. - SLO 4: Faculty will revise instructions and enhance activities to improve candidates' formal writing by incorporating a scope and sequence of learning the writing process throughout the program. - SLO 5: Faculty will improve candidate learning in using the knowledge of identification and assessment to guide educational decisions for students with gifts and talents by incorporating a scope and sequence of learning the identification process throughout the program.
+- SLO 1: Faculty will assess specific content knowledge to enhance candidate learning in each SPED course and ensuring alignment with NAGC/CEC standards.
+The essay prompts for the online posts were revised in SPED 5840, SPED 5870, SPED 5890 in AY 2017-2018 and in SPED 5830 and SPED 5860 in AY 2018-2019 to improve learning of content knowledge that aligns with the NAGC/CEC standards.
+Faculty will monitor the Content Assessment to make revisions as needed to ensure candidates' growth in content knowledge.
+Specifically, faculty will proceed to identify the lowest content scores and enhance learning opportunities in specific content in SPED courses for gifted education. - SLO 2: Candidates are demonstrating the ability to plan, implement, and assess curricula for students with gifts and talents.
+Additional assessment to gain specific analysis of candidates' learning knowledge and skills in differentiation will be reviewed and revised.
+Additionally, revisions in SPED 5890 to improve candidates' ability in using assessment to guide educational decisions for students with gifts and talents. - SLO 3: Faculty will provide opportunities for candidate improvement of formal writing and communication with peers through increased opportunities in providing feedback and collaborating with other teachers and parents of students with gifts and talents.
+Candidates' improvement in teaching by applying information from organizations and publications from the field of gifted education will enhance learning in other SPED courses instead of just the practicum.
+Opportunities for collaboration, mentoring, and advocacy will be provided to increase candidates' professional growth in these areas. - SLO 4: Faculty will revise instructions and enhance activities to improve candidates' formal writing.
+Specifically, redesign of SPED 5860 will provide processes and products designed to improve formal writing. - SLO 5: Faculty will improve candidate learning in using the knowledge of assessment to guide educational decisions for students with gifts and talents by the development of additional assessment activities beyond the Identification PowerPoint.

-For 624C, 524D, 524E, the program faculty have examined the evidence and results of data analysis from AY 2017-2018 and will take steps to enhance student learning for program improvement.
+For 624C, 524D, 524E, the program faculty have examined the evidence and results of data analysis from AY 2017-2018 and AY 2018-2019 and will take steps to enhance student learning for program improvement.